-The first thing you'll see when in Reports Settings is the Tracking Code.
-You'll need to embed this on any external website pages you want HubSpot to track.
+You'll need to embed the tracking code on any external website pages you want HubSpot to track.
 Once installed, it may take a few moment to write to all your pages, but you'll find instructions on how to validate that the tracking code is properly installed on your external pages.
 HubSpot recommends putting the tracking code toward the bottom of the page (before the closing </body> tag).
-Check out how to install the tracking code on a generic website.
+Check out this article about how to install the tracking code on a generic website.

 If your external site is built on Wordpress, you can use the HubSpot WordPress plugin which writes the tracking code to your footer and allows HubSpot to